jyang81/seattle-web-031119/24-rails-deploying-to-heroku/Heroku.md

 - In terminal run `heroku open`

 ## To rename your app
-- In terminal run `heroku apps:rename newname`
+- In terminal run `heroku apps:rename "newname"`